sankalp1999/twitter-circle/README.md

 ### Screenshotting tips

+- Zoom out enough to make sure all profile pictures fit in the image (can someone help improve this!)
 - Exclude the slider from the image.
-You may choose to include Anya too, she is placed above the slider
+You may include Anya, she is placed above the slider
-- If you are going for 150 or 200, I recommend zooming out browser till it fits (67%)

 ## Open to feedback